 Three (3) letters of recommendation

-Recommendations should be written by people who can provide substantive letters - who know your work, abilities, and personal qualities; and who have supervised you and can speak to your potential for successful graduate study.
+Recommendations should be written by people who can provide substantive letters - people who know your work, abilities, and personal qualities, who have supervised you, and who can speak to your potential for successful graduate study.
 If you were recently a student, faculty members are appropriate.
 Other possible writers include employers and heads of organizations with whom you have volunteered.
 Personal friends and family members are not appropriate recommenders.